David Martin (mayor): Police Department

 In February 2015, Martin announced plans to construct a new police headquarters to replace the existing building, which was built in 1955 and was found to contain asbestos.
 In his 2015, he proposed allocating $45 million to rebuild the building.

 Martin announced his support for body-worn cameras in May 2015, and pledged to apply for federal grant funding from the Department of Justice.

 Public education

 Martin serves as a non-voting member of the city's Board of Education.
 Martin is the first mayor to regularly attend Board of Education meetings.

-In September 2014, Martin approved the purchased a 10.8 acre property for $9.75 million.
+In September 2014, Martin approved the purchased of a 10.8-acre property for $9.75 million.
 The property is the former site of Sacred Heart Academy, and the Stamford campus for the Stanwich School.
 At the time of the purchase, Martin and education officials announced their hope to use the property to address overcrowding in the district's elementary schools.
 In 2016, the Strawberry Hill School, an extension of a larger magnet school, moved into the site, and has since expanded it.